About Raquel Micit and Ryan Miner The Senior Soup

 Step 6: Gather Qualified Doctor Recommendations From Reputable & Trustworthy Sources

-• Talk to someone you know – reputable and trustworthy – who practices medicine or works in the medical field.
+• Talk to someone you know – reputable and trustworthy – who practices or works in medicine.

 • Consider speaking with a pharmacist.
 Pharmacists frequently interface with doctors and can offer unbiased and straightforward advice.